Mexico is one of the world’s most attractive mineral exploration and mining jurisdictions due to:

 - Foreign companies, foreign ownership and repatriation of capital allowed.

-The SMO overlaps with the Laramide Copper Province which extends from Arizona into northern Mexico.
-The Laramide is North America’s most prolific copper-producing district and forms the second largest concentration of copper deposits in the world.
+The SMO overlaps with the Laramide Copper Province which extends from northern Mexico into Arizona.
+The Laramide is North America’s most prolific copper-producing district and hosts the second largest concentration of copper deposits in the world.